-- Tuition is a direct cost billed by the Student Account Office to all students upon registration.
-A student's tuition rate is locked for four-years based on their academic program, enrollment and admitted term. - Standard Student Fees are direct costs billed to all undergraduate students upon enrollment.
-Note that additional fees may be applied based off specific course enrollment. - On Campus Housing and Food this direct cost is determined on the student's choice of living arrangements.
+- Tuition is a direct cost billed by the Business and Finance Office to all students upon registration.
+A student's tuition rate is based on their academic program, enrollment and admitted term. - Standard Student Fees are directly billed to all students upon enrollment.
+There are additional fees associated with specific academic programs, i.e. science majors. - Housing and Food This direct cost is determined on the student's choice of living arrangements.

-Indirect Costs - are expenses are not charged to the student's Benedictine billing account.
+Indirect Costs - are expenses are not charged directly to the student's Benedictine account.

-- Books, course materials, equipment and supply any related educational expenses. - Off Campus living arrangements both housing and food expenses not provided by university. - Transportation any related commuting expenses - Personal any self-maintenance expenses. - Loan processing fees are assessed by the federal government.
+- Books, course materials, equipment and supply any related educational expenses. - Off Campus living arrangements both housing and food expenses not provided by university. - Transportation any related commuting expenses - Personal any self-maintenance expenses - Loan processing fees are assessed by the federal government.
 The federal government will deduct the fee from the loan before the any loan funds are disbursed.

-These costs are estimates of the most common expenses that students may come across during their enrollment and are provided for budgeting purposes only.
-Review our website for an average cost of attendance, click here.
+These costs are the most common expenses that students may come across during their enrollment.
+For further reference is a worksheet is provided for budgeting purposes only.